shkherad/rails-activerecord-many-to-many/README.md

 ```
 class MovieSerializer <	ActiveModel::Serializer
+  # determines which attributes will be shown in the represntation.
   attributes :id, :name, :rating, :desc, :length
 end
 ```

-Now look at the Movies JSON and notice that its missing the created_at and updated_at attributes. *Because they weren't included in the attributes above.*
+Now look at the Movies JSON and notice that its missing the `created_at` and `updated_at` attributes. *Because they weren't included in the attributes above.*

 **Add this to the app/serializers/movie_serializer.rb**